api-platform/docs/admin/authentication-support.md

 Authentication can easily be handled when using the API Platform's admin library.
 In the following section, we will assume [the API is secured using JWT](https://api-platform.com/docs/core/jwt), but the process is similar for other authentication mechanisms.
+The `login_uri` is the full URI to the route specified by the `firewalls.login.json_login.check_path` config in the [JWT documentation](https://api-platform.com/docs/core/jwt).

 The first step is to create a client to handle the authentication process: